UvYadav04/Hodo/README.md

 - **Database**: MongoDB
 - **API Integration**: For external services

-## 🚀 Installation

-### Clone the Repository
-Clone the HODO repository from GitHub.

-### Navigate to the Project Directory
-Change your working directory to the HODO folder.

-### Install Dependencies
-Install the required dependencies for the project.

-### Start the Development Server
-Run the application to start the server.

 ## 📖 Usage
 1. Sign up and create a profile.
 2. Post photos, browse, and interact with other users.